 In preparing the Annual Accounts, the Executive Director of Finance and Corporate Resources has:

-- selected suitable accounting policies and then applied them consistently. - made judgements and estimates that were reasonable and prudent. - complied with legislation. - complied with the local authority Accounting Code (in so far as it is compatible with legislation)
+- made judgements and estimates that were reasonable and prudent. - complied with legislation. - complied with the local authority Accounting Code (in so far as it is compatible with legislation)

 The Executive Director of Finance and Corporate Resources has also: